Travel and quarantine checklist

-- Update your phone number and address in your Student Center.
-Be sure to repeat this step, if your contact details change after your 14-day quarantine.
+- Update your phone number and address in your Student Centre.
+Be sure to repeat this step if your contact details change after your 14-day quarantine.

 - If you quarantine in temporary residence, begin your search for a place to live.
 Remember that you cannot visit any new residences or lodgings while in quarantine.
 Consult our off-campus housing resources.